Update: I’m happy to say the author of the article mentioned here has updated her article.

 On that note, let me debunk some of the statements in this opinion piece with information coming directly from the Wisconsin DNR and the University of Wisconsin Department of Botany.

-(Note: Sustainability of this plant will vary from state to state, from country to country.
+(Note: As with any plant, distribution will vary from state to state, from country to country.
 This article reflects information from Wisconsin as well as most parts of the eastern United states.
 Check with your local DNR/University extension for information on your area.)

 Per University of Wisconsin Department of Botany-